Babe: Pig in the City: Plot

-The next morning, Fugly is taken to the hospital in a food coma, accompanied by his niece.
-Left to fend for themselves, the hotel's animal occupants soon become famished and the chimps decide to illegally obtain some sustenance nearby, using Babe to distract a pair of guard dogs.
-Babe ultimately rescues one of them when he falls into a canal and then pledges to act as a bodyguard for him to express his gratitude.
+The next day, Fugly is taken to the hospital in a food coma, accompanied by his niece.
+Left to fend for themselves, the chimps decide to illegally obtain some sustenance nearby, using Babe to distract a pair of guard dogs.
+Babe ultimately rescues one of the dogs after the latter almost drowns in a canal, who then pledges to act as a bodyguard for Babe to express his gratitude.
+At that moment, a number of stray animals arrive and Babe offers them shelter in the hotel, before helping provide for them all with what the chimps stole.
 Having flown all the way to Metropolis, Babe's best friend Ferdinand arrives at the hotel and reunites with him after Zootie gives birth to twins.
 The celebration is interrupted when several hostile animal control officials are summoned there by the Flooms' animal-hating neighbor, Hortense.

-Most of the animals are confiscated except for Babe, Ferdinand, the Flooms' Panamanian white-faced capuchin Tug and disabled Jack Russell Terrier Flealick.
-They infiltrate the animal control facility and rescue their wrongfully incarcerated friends.
-Released from custody, Esme returns to the hotel to find it in disarray and Miss Floom mourning her uncle and the animals' capture.
-The duo locate the animals at a fundraising event and, after a dramatic fight with some staff members, manage to reclaim them.
-Afterwards, Floom sells the hotel and gives the proceeds to Esme so that she can save the farm, where Floom and all the animals go to stay.
-As Esme resumes her duties and Hoggett finally fixes the pump following his recovery, he proudly smiles at Babe and says, "That'll do, Pig.
-That'll do."
+Most of the animals, except for Babe, Ferdinand, the Flooms' Panamanian white-faced capuchin Tug and disabled Jack Russell Terrier Flealick, are confiscated.
+The quartet infiltrate the animal control facility and rescue their incarcerated friends.
+Released from custody, Esme returns to the hotel to find it in disarray and Floom mourning her uncle and the animals' capture.
+After confronting Hortense, the duo locate the animals at a fundraising event and, after a dramatic fight with staff members, manage to reclaim them.
+Afterwards, Floom sells the hotel and gives the proceeds to Esme so she can save the farm, where Floom and most of the animals go to stay.
+As Esme resumes her duties and Hoggett finally repairs the pump following his recovery, the latter proudly smiles at Babe and says, "That'll do, Pig.
+That'll do.".